5 Tips to Help You Manage Your Virtual Job Hunt

 Wait Out the Situation

 If you can, reduce your monthly expenses as much as possible and try to wait out the current job market.
 At the moment, with hundreds of applicants for every job out there, it can be difficult to stand out.
 As the situation improves, job opportunities should also increase and your resume will be more prominent.
-Try to take on freelance gigs meanwhile, or pursue an interest or passion to strengthen your resume and network.
+Try to take on freelance gigs meanwhile, or pursue an interest or passion to strengthen your resume and network, or explore SGUnited internship and apprenticeship jobs for the transition.
 You never know how things might pan out.

 This is an unprecedented period in history and each of us know people in our own circle who have been affected by the economic situation.
 Our Prudential Financial Consultants are here to help.
 Feel free to contact us if you need a listening ear.